Ahbee/ofxCoreImageDetector/README.md

 ##How to use

-####Step 1 Link Quartz Core

-Go to Build Phases/Link binary with libraries,press the + sign and select QuartzCore.framework.

-####Step 2 Change source files to objective c++
+####Step 1 Change source files to objective c++

 Every source file in which you include "ofxCI.h", must be marked as objective c++.
 To do this select the file, open the file inspector (option+command + 1) and select objective c++ as the type.
-Some people might say to change the extension from .cpp to .mm, but this does not always work.
+Some people might say to change the extension from .cpp to .mm, but this does not always work(Better to do both).

-#### step 4 Create and setup a detector
+#### step 2 Create and setup a detector

 ```
 ofxCIDetector detector;